 The Palladium American Eagles are the newest addition to this popular coin series of the US Mint.
 Even though the palladium version of the American Eagle coins was already authorized by Congress in 2010, it took until 2017 that investors were finally able to buy palladium coins whose weight, precious metal content and purity is guaranteed by the government of the USA.
 The first 15,000 brilliant uncirculated coins were released by the US Mint on September 25th of that year.
 The obverse side of the coins depicts Lady Liberty wearing a winged Phrygian cap and an eagle that is perched upon a rock appears on the reverse.
 Whereas the American Platinum Eagles exist in four different denominations, the American Palladium Eagles only exist as 1 oz coins that have an official face value of US $ 25.

 The American Palladium Eagle coins are produced out of 99.95% pure palladium.
 The brilliant uncirculated version of the coins was produced at the US Mint's Philadelphia branch.
 The coins leave the mint packaged in tubes of 10 and boxes of 100 coins.
 A proof version of the coins was released in 2018, followed by a reverse proof version in 2019 and a burnished uncirculated version in 2020.
-These coins were all produced at the West Point branch of the US Mint.
+In 2021, the US Mint released two versions of the Palladium Eagle coins in the same year, a proof version AND a brilliant uncirculated bullion version.
+The 'regular' brilliant uncirculated bullion version of the coins is not mintmarked whereas all the other collectible issues of the coins bear the "W" mint mark for the West Point branch of the US Mint.
 American buyers that are investing in palladium for their retirement can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|